alipbcs/ZetaRay/README.md

 ## License

-This project is licensed under MIT.
+This project is licensed under the MIT License.